mahaitongdae/repr-doc/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to repr-control's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**repr-control** is a toolbox to solve nonlinear stochastic control via representation learning.
+User can simply input the **dynamics, rewards, initial distributions** (See :ref:`run_samples` for sample code) of the nonlinear control problem and get the optimal controller parametrized by a neural network.

+The optimal controller is trained via Spectral Dynamics Embedding Control (SDEC) algorithm based on representation learning and reinforcement learning.
+For those interested in the details of SDEC algorithm, please check our `papers <https://arxiv.org/abs/2304.03907>`_.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`installation` instructions, and the :doc:`usage` section for further information.

 .. note::